Thepchaiya Un-Nooh: 2020–21 season

-In a season largely played behind closed doors in Milton Keynes, Un-Nooh struggled to get into a rhythm of winning matches, with his best ranking finishes being last 16 appearances at the Northern Ireland Open, Shoot Out and Gibraltar Open.
-However his performances from the previous season were enough to propel him into the top 16 in the rankings for the first time by October, and would ensure he would make a first appearance at the Masters.
-Drawn against reigning champion Stuart Bingham, he slipped to 5–1 behind but rallied to 5–4, before Bingham won the tenth frame and the match 6–4.
-His season ended with a disappointing 6–5 defeat to Igor Figueiredo in the first round of qualifying for the World Championship.
+In a season largely played behind closed doors in Milton Keynes, Un-Nooh's best ranking finishes were last 16 appearances at the Northern Ireland Open, Shoot Out and Gibraltar Open.
+His performances from the previous season were enough to propel him into the top 16 in the rankings for the first time by October, and would ensure he would make a first appearance at the Masters.
+Drawn against reigning champion Bingham, he slipped to 5–1 behind but rallied to 5–4, before Bingham won the tenth frame and the match 6–4.
+His season ended with a 6–5 defeat to Igor Figueiredo in the first round of qualifying for the World Championship.

 2021–22 season

-Despite starting the season ranked 19th, Un-Nooh endured a poor run of form through most of the 2021–22 snooker season, with his best showing by March being a last 32 appearance at the English Open.
+Starting the season ranked 19th, Un-Nooh endured a poor run of form through most of the 2021–22 snooker season, with his best showing by March being a last 32 appearance at the English Open.
 Despite losing to Fan Zhengyi in qualifying for the German Masters, he made the third maximum break of his career during the match.
 At the Turkish Masters, he was under pressure for ranking points and defeated local wildcard Ismail Turker, Stephen Maguire and Jordan Brown before losing in the last 16 to Matthew Selt but gaining some much needed points.
 He then entered qualifying for the World Championship with relegation from the tour a possibility.
-He defeated Andrew Pagett (6–4), Jak Jones (6–5), and recorded a first ever victory over Matthew Selt (10–7) to save his tour card and advance to the Crucible.
-Un-Nooh lost to John Higgins 10–7 in the first round proper.
+He defeated Andrew Pagett (6–4), Jak Jones (6–5), and recorded a first ever victory over Selt (10–7) to save his tour card and advance to the Crucible.
+Un-Nooh lost to Higgins 10–7 in the first round proper.

+2022–23 season

+Un-Nooh's best ranking performance of the 2022–23 season came in the Scottish Open where he reached the semi-finals, recording victories against Mark Allen and Judd Trump before losing to Gary Wilson.
+His only other notable performance of the season came in the Six-red World Championship where he reached the final, losing 8–6 to Ding Junhui.
+He made the fourth maximum break of his career at the WST Classic against Xu Si.

+2023–24 season

+In the 2023–24 season, his best ranking performances were reaching the last 16 of the International Championship, where he lost 6–5 to Barry Hawkins, and the German Masters, where he lost 5–2 to Judd Trump.

+2024–25 season

+He also did not progress past the last 16 during the 2024–25 season, which he reached at the British Open, losing 4–3 to Mark Selby.

+2025–26 season: second ranking title

+At the 2026 World Open, Un-Nooh defeated Trump in the semi-finals to set up a meeting with O'Sullivan.
+In the final, Un-Nooh fell 04 behind before winning six consecutive frames.
+O'Sullivan won the next three but Un-Nooh secured a 107 victory after making breaks of 132, 147 (maximum break) and 131 in the final three frames.